 (C) For therapy equipment operating above 150kV, treatment rooms shall meet the following:

 (1) All protective barriers shall be fixed, except for entrance access doors to the treatment room or movable beam interceptors;

 (2) The control panel shall be located outside the treatment room or in a totally enclosed booth, which has a ceiling, inside the room; and

 (3) Interlocks shall be provided such that all entrance doors, including doors to any interior booths if applicable, shall be closed before treatment can be initiated or continued.
 If the radiation beam is interrupted by any door opening, it shall not be possible to restore the machine to operation without closing the door and reinitiating irradiation by manual action at the control panel.

-(D) Notwithstanding the requirements of paragraph (C) of this rule, for therapy equipment operating at or above one MV, treatment rooms shall meet the following:
+(D) For therapy equipment operating at or above one MV, treatment rooms shall meet the following:

 (1) In addition to other requirements specified in Chapter 3701:1-67 of the Administrative Code, the control panel shall:

 (a) Be located outside the treatment room;